HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Reflect
 - Statements
   - if
-  - while
+  - while: 👂 heard
-  - do..while
+  - do..while: 👂 heard
-  - for
+  - for: 👂 heard
   - for..in
   - for..of
   - for await
   - throw
-  - break
+  - break: 👂 heard
-  - continue
+  - continue: 👂 heard
   - import
   - export
   - label